News & Resources

 School district approves legal services agreement with a law firm in January and places a parcel tax ballot measure on the November ballot, when two board members are also up for election.
 The board members would be prohibited from accepting contributions of more than $250 from the law firm.
 Additionally, the board member and superintendent (even in their individual capacity) would be prohibited from soliciting a contribution of more than $250 from the law firm to the campaign committee formed to support the parcel tax ballot measure

-4. Officials & Contributors Must Exercise Caution in Observing New Rules
+1. Officials & Contributors Must Exercise Caution in Observing New Rules

-Prior to this amendment, campaign contributions to candidate campaigns and ballot measure committees generally did not trigger a conflict of interest concerns for local educational agencies.
+Prior to this amendment, campaign contributions to candidate campaigns and ballot measure committees generally did not trigger a conflict of interest concern for local educational agencies.
 However, with SB No. 1439, both officers and contributors will need to be careful about when and how contributors are solicited, made, and accepted.
 As part of the Political Reform Act, these prohibitions will be enforced by the Fair Political Practices Commission which has the authority to investigate potential violations and impose fines.

 Summary